No momento, esta página não está disponível em português

 • Follow security recommendations given by your ecommerce or website provider.

-• Make sure you can always check what has happened with your back-end systems, so that you can detect and research any unusual activity.
+• Make sure that you can always check what has happened with your back-end systems, so that you can detect and research any unusual activity.
 Review any changes to your payment pages and related source code.

 Third-party components